firebase/firebase-ios-sdk/CONTRIBUTING.md

 > opportunities to get invovled!

 ### API Review
-Please note that changes to public APIs require an internal API review from the Firebase team.
-Contributions involving changes to existing APIs or new APIs are
+Please note that changes or additions to public APIs require an internal API review from the Firebase team.
+Contributions involving such changes will require additional time to allow for an internal API review to be scheduled and thoroughly conducted.
+We appreciate your patience while we review your amazing contributions!

 ### Breaking Changes
 Firebase's release schedule is designed to reduce the amount of breaking changes that developers have to deal  with.
 Ideally, breaking changes should be avoided when making a contribution.